-If you think that fish are boring, then we would like to know: Did you know that fish can drown?
-Or suffer from sleep disorders?
+You think that fish are pretty boring?
+There are some amazing facts we would like to you know!
+Did you know that fish can drown in water?
+Or that they can suffer from sleep disorders?
 Some fart to communicate!
-That really no nonsense.
 Check out our 11 fun facts about fish.

-Here are some short explanations in addition to the video:
+Here is some extra info in addition to the video:

 11. How do herrings communicate?
 By farting!

 Sounds and noises behave differently under water.
 This is why we mostly hear fishes squeak and whistle.
 Farts can also have high, low, long and short sounds.
 And these can add up to a conversation.
 Eeek!

 10. Archerfish do not hunt below but above the water surface.
 They shoot insects with a jet of water.

 The archerfish does not always find enough food under water.
 But of course it does not use a water gun on the hunt.
 It lets off water from its mouth with an enormous pressure so that it forms a water jet.

 9. Handfish walk on the ground of the ocean.